WasteSort

 Canada’s recycling system is broken, with a mishmash of rules that may be different between municipalities and private businesses.
 Small restaurants and cafes are one example of where recycling may be poorly enforced or nonexistent.
 Furthermore, the youngest generation often struggles with waste sorting.
 While Waste Wizards attempt to fix the problem, they increase the cognitive load on the user if they are not comprehensive.

 For an exercise in BET 350, we were given three lists covering technologies, social issues, and demographics.
 Our task was to select one item from each list to generate initial ideas.
+This gave me the three ideas of Internet of Things, Sustainability, and Small Businesses.

 After generating around six sketches corresponding to six ideas, I settled on the idea of a communication service that allows in-person fast food customers to get waste disposal for their order, straight to their table.